coderefinery/presentations/2023-rsecon.md

 ---

-# How to get in touch
+# We try to make it easy to join

 - **Join our next workshop** September 19-21 and 26-28, 2023: https://coderefinery.github.io/2023-09-19-workshop/